Skip to main content

 insecure until it is fully completed.
 To mitigate this hazard:

-* the period where any client is configured with both TLS and non-
+* the period where any client is configured with both TLS and Non-

-TLS servers SHOULD be minimized.
+TLS TACACS+ servers should be minimized.

-* the operator MUST consider the impact of mixed TLS and Non-TLS on
+* the operator must consider the impact of mixed TLS and Non-TLS on

 security.